rerun-io/rerun/docs/content/reference/types/views/spatial2d_view.md

 ### `VisualBounds`
 Controls the visual bounds of a 2D space view.

-* visual_bounds: The visible parts of a 2D space view, in the coordinate space of the scene.
+* range2d: The visible parts of a 2D space view, in the coordinate space of the scene.
 ### `VisibleTimeRange`
 Configures what range of the timeline is shown on a view.